i-aki-y/dend-capstone/README.md

 ## Data quality check

-- Check that the same movie are appropriately combined
+- Check that the same movie are appropriately joined

-MovieLens data movie and TMDB movie have same movie title
+I checked that sampled MovieLens data movie and TMDB movie have same movie title.
+See, `emr/check_movie_mapping.py`

 - Check all data not empty

 Check the resulted data have non zero data.

-### TMDB API

-In order to get TMDB data, you should create get API key.

-## Data schema
+See, `emr/check_count.py`

 ## About Dataset